By Jordan Whitfield 1 min read

 Bankroll Management and Variance

 Proper bankroll management is critical.
-Managing your bankroll ensures you can withstand variance and avoid going broke during inevitable downswings.
+Managing your bankroll ensures you can withstand Variance and avoid going broke during inevitable downswings.
 Typically, it is recommended to have at least 20-50 buy-ins for the level at which you are playing.

 Bear in mind that variance is inherent in poker.
 While a solid strategy improves your edge, short-term results can be unpredictable.
 Consistency and discipline are key to long-term success.